eltoroit/eltoroit.github.io/docs/_posts/2021-03-14-Initializing-RPI.md

 2. Type `sudo apt-get dist-upgrade.`
 3. Type `sudo apt full-upgrade.`

-Following the steps here [https://github.com/nodesource/distributions#deb](https://github.com/nodesource/distributions#deb), we are going to install the LTS version of NodeJS.
+Following the steps here [https://github.com/nodesource/distributions#deb](https://github.com/nodesource/distributions#deb), we are going to install the LTS version of Node.js.

 1. You need to log in as root, so type this `sudo su`.
-2. Download NodeJS `curl -fsSL https://deb.nodesource.com/setup_current.x | bash -`
+2. Download Node.js `curl -fsSL https://deb.nodesource.com/setup_current.x | bash -`
 3. Install it `apt-get install -y nodejs`.

 Let's create a folder for the work in the terminal window.